 How do we remember no more?
 By remembering God’s healing power and transformation, then we remember without pain.Tweet

-Think on this: The day will come when we can glance back to those difficult times, as if looking in the small rear view mirror of a car, just to check what was behind – as a reminder of how far, by God’s grace, we have come.
-Then we fix our eyes ahead again, as if through the windscreen/windshield of a car, looking ahead at the way forward, the big picture of all that God has in store for us now – we are moving on, into the wide open spaces of God’s grace!
+The day will come when we can glance back to those difficult times, as if looking in the small rear view mirror of a car to check what was behind.
+A reminder of just how far, by God’s grace, we have come.
+Then we fix our eyes ahead again looking at the way forward, the big picture of all that God has in store for us now.
+We are moving on, into the wide open spaces of God’s grace!

-If you are struggling right now with unforgiveness, then take it to God, His heart is to forgive and to heal the broken-hearted.
+If you are struggling right now with unforgiveness, then take it to God, His heart is to forgive and to heal those who are broken-hearted.

 Lord, I recognise that there are offences in my life that still require healing, I find it difficult to think about those events and the person who hurt me without experiencing pain.
 I choose to forgive, and ask that you will heal the hurt, believing that when we ask according to your will you hear and grant our prayers.
 I want to be set free from the past, and move into the fullness of life that Jesus died to give me.
 Grant me your peace, Amen.